-The Rolling Returns chart displays every inflation-adjusted compound return of a specified timeframe.
-Use this to study how average returns vary depending on start year, to find a portfolio appropriate for the timeframe of your goals, and to explore trends that may influence your investing decisions.
+The Rolling Returns chart displays every inflation-adjusted compound return of a specified investing timeframe.
+Use this to study how average returns vary depending on start year, to find a portfolio appropriate for the timeframe of your goals, and to explore trends that may influence your financial decisions.

 How To Interpret The Chart